AdobeDocs/analytics.en/help/components/locations/configure-import-accounts.md

 ## Configure a location account

-To configure a cloud import or export account after you begin creating or editing it as described in [Begin creating or editing an account from the accounts page](#begin-creating-or-editing-an-account-from-the-accounts-page):
+To configure a cloud import or export account after you begin creating or editing it:

 1. Specify the following information: